 I will spend more time cooking on weekends, and some weekends will involve me making a double batch – so I can freeze something for down the road.
 We love to do this with some chili recipes and meatloaf.
 They’re excellent for freezing and quick meals.

-I’m also using eMeals for several of my meals.
-We’ve tried so many this past year and have found a few tried and true recipes to add to our rotation.
+I used to use eMeals for several of my meals.
+We’ve tried several in the past and have found a few tried and true recipes to add to our rotation.
 I love being able to look back at old plans on my app.

 We’ll still do grocery shopping weekly, but at least we have a plan now.
 And if there is a sale on whole chickens, I know I can buy at least 2 or 3 since I know when I want to cook them.